alen-z/infobip-challenge/README.md

 * Use explicit versions (ex.
 1.2.3) for system dependencies in Dockerfiles, not tags (ex. lts).
 * Deploy stack in Swarm using docker-compose.yml
 * Enable promoting artifacts for production
-* Expand Jenkins pipeline review report: coding standards and dependency analysis, code duplication...
+* Expand Jenkins pipeline review report: coding standards and dependency analysis, code duplication, coverage...
 * Parameterize application variables vital to run as Docker container in different environments (ex. queue host)
+* Notify relevant party on broken build